 Mild temperatures make the coastal town of Santa Barbara another good fit for families in winter.
-Kids will love the beaches, the world-class zoo, and the chance to see ocean life up close at the Museum of Natural History’s Sea Center.
+Kids will love the beaches, the world-class zoo, and the chance to see ocean life up close at the Museum of Natural History’s Sea Center on Stearns Wharf.
 You can even squeeze in a bit of history on a trip by paying a visit to the well-known Santa Barbara Mission.

 9. Monterey & Pacific Grove

 You won’t exactly find warmth on the Monterey peninsula, but the chill is more than made up for by the seasonal offerings of the area in winter.
 Pacific Grove is the winter resting place of thousands of migrating monarch butterflies, offering a rare chance to spot them up close.
 And another migration is happening out at sea – the whales!

 If it gets too chilly, you can always retreat to the world class Monterey Bay Aquarium which is entirely indoors and is worthy of at least a half day visit.
 Don’t miss my guide to Monterey with kids for more information and ideas for family trips in the area.

 Family-friendly hotel recommendation: Hyatt Regency Monterey Hotel and Spa on Del Monte Golf Course